PySimpleGUI/DocsCleanup/cookbook.md

 This Recipe is a "Theme Browser" that enables you to see the different color schemes.

 You're first shown this window that lists all of the available "Theme" settings.
-This window was created after the Theme were set to "Dark Brown".
+This window was created after the Theme was set to "Dark Brown".

 ![image](https://user-images.githubusercontent.com/46163555/69106236-bee13580-0a3b-11ea-9eaa-f5f0282b1c63.png)